cleitonsouza01/trade/docs/commissions_and_rates.md

-# Comissions And Fees
+# Comissions And Rates

+"Commissions" in the trade module are raw values that are deducted or added to a trade total value, and also on the unitary price of the asset being traded.

+"Rates" in the trade module are percentage values to be applied to an operation based on its volume.
+Like commissions, they also change the total value of the operation and the unitary price of the asset that is being traded.

-## Fixed Commissions
+## Commissions

-"Fixed Commissions" in the trade module refer to any kind of fixed cost related to an operation, like commissions charged by an brokerage company per operation, or any other cost associated with an operation or with a group of operations.
+"Commissions" in the trade module refer to any kind of fixed cost related to an operation, like commissions charged by an brokerage company per operation, or any other cost associated with an operation or with a group of operations.